ITRS-Group/cordial/tools/geneos/docs/geneos_init.md

   -F, --force                     Be forceful, ignore existing directories.
-  -n, --name string               Use name for instances and configurations instead of the hostname -T, --tls                       Create internal certificates for TLS support -C, --signer-bundle string      signer bundle in PEM format.
+  -n, --name string               Use name for instances and configurations instead of the hostname -T, --tls                       Create internal certificates for TLS support -C, --signing-bundle string     signing bundle in PEM format.
-                                  This bundle must contain an unencrypted private key and matching signer certificate and other certificates up to the root CA.
+                                  This bundle must contain an unencrypted private key and matching signing certificate and other certificates up to the root CA.
       --insecure                  Do not create internal certificates for TLS support -N, --nexus                     Download from nexus.itrsgroup.com.
 Requires ITRS internal credentials -S, --snapshots                 Download from nexus snapshots.
 Requires -N